 What to see at the Royal Palace of Aranjuez?

-Beautifully preserved royal rooms, large park, and gardens with fountains, birds, flowers, and various trees.
+Beautifully preserved royal rooms, large parks, and gardens with fountains, birds, flowers, and various trees.

 - Mondays are closed!

-- Ticket office closes 1 hour before the closing time.
+- The ticket office closes 1 hour before the closing time.

 - Make sure to check the Royal Palace official website as times can change.
 They also provide a list of extra days when they are closed so this is important to check before you plan your visit to Aranjuez Palace.